DexrnZacAttack/Xbox-Rich-Presence-Discord/README.md

 ## Installation
-1. Download the [latest release](https://github.com/MrCoolAndroid/Xbox-Rich-Presence-Discord/releases) and install it following instructions on the setup
+1. Download the [latest release](https://github.com/MrCoolAndroid/Xbox-Rich-Presence-Discord/releases) and install it following instructions on the setup.
+If it asks you to download .NET, please download it from [here](https://download.visualstudio.microsoft.com/download/pr/b6fe5f2a-95f4-46f1-9824-f5994f10bc69/db5ec9b47ec877b5276f83a185fdb6a0/windowsdesktop-runtime-5.0.17-win-x86.exe).

-2. Go to [OpenXBL](https://xbl.io) and login with your Xbox Live account and you will get an API key, save it on a .txt file
+3. Go to [OpenXBL](https://xbl.io) and login with your Xbox Live account and you will get an API key, save it on a .txt file

-3. Open the app and insert your Gamertag and API key
+4. Open the app and insert your Gamertag and API key

-4. Press Start!
+5. Press Start!

 ## To-Do list